kmalali/react-learning/exercises/exercises.md

 ## May 20, 2018
 1. Create a EmployeeTable custom component to render the details of all employees passed to it.
 Create 2 solutions - one solution takes employees object as prop and other as children.
 The Employee table should be neatly styled.
 2. Create a stateful component that increments a counter every second.

+## May 23, 2018
+1. Add a pause button and implement pause functionality.
+When paused show the text within pause button as resume.
+2. Add a stop button that simply stops and when timer starts it should start from elapsedSeconds = 0